-Section 366 of the Education (General Provisions) Act 2006 (Qld) states that if a staff member of a Non-State school (the first person) becomes aware, or reasonably suspects, in the course of their employment at the school, that any of the following has been sexually abused by another person - then the staff member must give a written report about the abuse, or suspected abuse, to the School Principal or to a Director of the school's governing body - immediately.9
+Section 366 of the Education (General Provisions) Act 2006 (Qld) states that if a staff member of a Non-State school (the first person) becomes aware, or reasonably suspects, in the course of their employment at the school, that any of the following has been sexually abused by another person - then the staff member must give a written report about the abuse, or suspected abuse, to the School Principal / Head of Campus or to a Director of the school's governing body - immediately.
+The School Principal / Head of Campus or the Director of the school's governing body must then give a copy of the report to a Police Officer - immediately.
+10